mrlacey/MultiLineStringAnalyzer/README.md

 It's purpose is to make the conversion faster, easier, and without errors.

 Even though it's an analyzer it's not intended for use as a rule for how all strings should be formatted.
 Embedded carriage returns (and line feeds) can be really useful.
-But if you need to do things with strings that adapt to different line-endings then it might be useful.
+But if you need to do things with strings that adapt to different line-endings then this can be helpful.